 Growth in manufacturing throughout the region does not appear to be letting up anytime soon.
 The top three most prevalent industries, motor vehicle-related stamping, plastic product manufacturing, and office furniture manufacturing, comprise 15% (more than 12,000 jobs) of total manufacturing employment in the region.

-The medical device industry, for instance, employs over 2,500 people in West Michigan with a 10-year growth rate of 27%, outpacing the national average by 11%.
+The medical device industry also employs over 2,500 people in West Michigan with a 10-year growth rate of 27%, outpacing the national average by 11%.
 Whether pioneering production of component parts or shepherding products from concept to market, West Michigan medical device manufacturers like Medbio, Aspen Surgical and Autocam Medical, demonstrate the full range of design innovation and manufacturing capabilities.